fabiosenracorrea/css-for-js-developers/04_Flexbox/project/README.md

 You can then visit the app in-browser; it defaults to http://localhost:3000.

 _Note that we're only focusing on the design._ The links and inputs don't do anything.

-> **Want a bigger challenge?**
->
-> This workshop comes with a lot of starter code — we'll be adding
-> Flex-specific properties, but for the most part, we don't have a
-> ton of code to write.
-If you'd prefer, you can build the app from
-> scratch, to practice all the CSS we've learned so far!
->
-> If you go that route, you can find the sneaker assets you need in
-> `/public/assets`, and their metadata in `/src/data.js`.
-Design
-> tokens can be found in `/src/constants`.
-The custom font is
-> Raleway, from Google Fonts.

 ## Exercise 1: Superheader